 Elizabeth "Libby"

 Boudreau graduated

 from Duke University

 in North Carolina and

 earned her master's

 at the University of

 North Carolina at

 Chapel Hill.
 When

 she moved to Ari-

-zona, she began working at the Maricopa County WIC Program and then moved on to work for the Fresenius Kidney Care dialysis center here in Salt River.
+County WIC Program and then moved on to work for the Fresenius Kidney Care dialysis center here in Salt River.